 NISET was created for one purpose: to provide the absolute best education and training available - anywhere in the world - to future land surveyors that will support and grow the national economy for decades to come.
 At NISET, land surveying is our sole focus.
-Whether you are searching for an associates, bachelors, or certificate, our professional surveying faculty members will provide the knowledge required to succeed in a rapidly changing world.
+Whether you are searching for an associates of applied science degree or a certificate, our professional surveying faculty members will provide the knowledge required to succeed in a rapidly changing world.
 Welcome to our program!

-Dr. Tony Nettleman
+Dr. Charles "Tony" Nettleman